Participant Info

 Personal Info

-Dr Ugolini’s research interests focus on the relationship between war and identities in twentieth century Britain.
-She is particularly interested in migrant identities during the Second World War, in particular notions of dual identity, belonging and Britishness.
+Dr Ugolini’s research interests focus on the relationship between war, identities and ethnicities in twentieth century Britain.
+She is particularly interested in migrant identities during the Second World War, in particular notions of dual identities, belonging and Britishness within the British Armed Forces.

 Her current research looks at social, cultural, military and political expressions of Welshness in England during the two world wars.
-As part of her interest in the interconnections between English and Welsh identities, she is also investigating the life of the twentieth century novelist, Richard Llewellyn.
+Dr Ugolini has published an article on the construction of duality within the output of the novelist, Richard Llewellyn during the Second World War.

 ‘The “Welsh” Pimpernel: Richard Llewellyn and the Search for Authenticity in Second World War Britain’ Cultural and Social History (2019)